ItsRamiz/TEXT-CLARITY-ENHANCER/README.md

 Note: The following algorithms were tested on:

-- 100x Official Hebrew Govrement Transcripts
+- 100x Official Hebrew Goverement Transcripts
 - Each transcript contained 5 - 33 pages, discussing various topics
 - The transcripts were taken from different years, each year the transcript followed a specific syntax, starting from introduction, moving on to the actual context, ending in votes or an ending sentence
 - Parts of the transcript were corrupted on purpose for testing purposes